ZouLiwen-1999/ZouLiwen-1999.github.io/_pages/about.md

 ======
 - September, 2025, our manuscript entitled "Deep Learning to Predict Extrapancreatic Perineural Invasion at CT images" has been accepted by *Annals of Medicine*.

-- February, 2025, our manuscript entitled "Segment Like A Doctor: Learning reliable clinical thinking and experience for pancreas and pancreatic cancer segmentation" has been accepted by *Medical Image Analysis*.
+- February, 2025, our new work focused on pancreas and pancreatic cancer segmentation has been accepted by *Medical Image Analysis*.